pmwisdom/mirrorcell-geolocation-plus/README.md

-## Provides an abstraction (Location) from navigator.geolocation that is used to retrieve coordinates / speed / etc from browsers and mobile devices.
+## Provides an abstraction (Location) from navigator.geolocation that is used to retrieve coordinates / speed / etc from browsers and mobile devices. ##

+##New For 1.1.3!
+* Get The GPS Status Of Android / iOS and display a native prompt if GPS is Disabled That Takes the User to relevant settings pages -- Please look at the documentation below for an example.

 ### Advantages of this package over meteor's core package:
     * NEW - Get the GPS Status / Show Dialog  Natively.